Advertiser Disclosure

 Your credit report may differ from one credit reporting agency to another, and you can’t be sure which credit history was used to generate your credit report.
 Some lenders use data from all three credit bureaus.
 To be safe, check your credit report with the primary consumer credit bureaus at least once a year.

-Normally, you can get a free copy of your credit report from each of the bureaus once every 12 months at AnnualCreditReport.com; during the pandemic, however, you can access these reports once a week.
+You can get a free copy of your credit report from each of the bureaus once every week at AnnualCreditReport.com.
 Checking your credit report can help prevent identity theft.
 If you notice anything odd, such as a new account you don’t recall opening, it could indicate someone is trying to get credit in your name.

 Is Experian a reliable company to check your credit score?

 All three consumer credit bureaus are reliable sources for checking credit scores.
-Experian offers FICO Scores, which are the most commonly used by lenders.
-However, to make sure that they have correct information, you should review your credit report once a year to make sure it’s complete and accurate.
+Experian offers FICO Scores, which lenders most commonly use.
+However, to make sure that they have correct information, you should review your credit report once a year to ensure it’s complete and accurate.
 You might find some of your credit accounts aren’t listed or that a loan you’ve paid off shows as outstanding.
 You can file a dispute with the credit bureau to have inaccurate information corrected.

 Is it worth it to pay for Experian?